learnwell/learnwell.github.io/_drafts/2015-12-08-generic-onboarding-for-engineers.md

 		2. [ ] Search through all the technical goodness (knowledgebase)
 		3. [ ] Use it for storage and for notes sharing
 	2. Gitlab
-		1. Use company email account and get access
+		1. [ ] Use company email account and get access
 	3. Github
-		1. Ceate your own account
+		1. [ ] Create your own account
-		2. get access to company repos
+		2. [ ] Get access to company repos
-	4.
-Lastpass
+	4. Lastpass or 1Pass
 store all passwords using lastpass chrome extension do not save passwords using native google chrome feature (insecure) Slack